chrisrosen1/DH-101-Starter-Repository/makes/week04.md

 # Week 4 – Comic & Storytelling

 ## The Artifact
-Describe or embed your artifact here.
-Include images, links, or media as appropriate.
+This comic explores who controls storytelling when AI helps generate narrative.Include images, links, or media as appropriate.

 ## Process Notes
 How did you make this?